 3 Ways To Export Google Search Console Data 1,000+ Rows

 There are three ways to export more than 1,000 rows from the Google Search Console API.
-Since Search Console data exports are limited, you may use the methods below as a workaround.
-The guide below illustrates three methods.
+Since Search Console data exports are limited, you may use the options below as a workaround.
+The guide below illustrates three options.

 The first way to export data from Search Console is through Google Analytics.
 Google Analytics (or GA for short) is the web analytics tool in the Google ecosystem.
 GA integrates with GSC well.